corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

   * **jars**:
-  List of paths for the HSM Jars.
+  List of paths for the HSM `.jar` files.

 * **sharedLibDir**: